B.A., Baker University

 Christian Perspectives on Legal Thought

-A dedicated teacher as well as scholar, Beck has been honored by the graduating class on four occasions as the recipient of the John C. O'Byrne Memorial Faculty Award for Furthering Student-Faculty Relations.
-He has also received the C. Ronald Ellington Award for Excellence in Teaching.
-Additionally, Beck serves as faculty adviser to the Christian Legal Society.
+A dedicated teacher as well as scholar, Beck has twice received the C. Ronald Ellington Award for Excellence in Teaching and has also been honored by the graduating class on four occasions as the recipient of the John C. O’Byrne Memorial Faculty Award for Furthering Student-Faculty Relations.

-Prior to his law school appointment, Beck worked for more than five years as a general litigation associate with the law firm Perkins Coie in Seattle, Wash.
-He also has government experience from his year of service as an attorney-advisor in the U.S. Department of Justice Office of Legal Counsel.
+Prior to his law school appointment, Beck worked for more than five years as a general litigation associate with the law firm Perkins Coie in Seattle, Washington.
+He also has government experience from service as an attorney-advisor in the U.S. Department of Justice Office of Legal Counsel.

 Beck has served as a judicial clerk for U.S. Supreme Court Justice Anthony M. Kennedy and Judge Patrick E. Higginbotham of the U.S. Court of Appeals for the 5th Circuit.
 He graduated first in his class at Southern Methodist University School of Law and earned his undergraduate degree from Baker University.